-My mission in life is to help others experience more daily joy through improved physical health.
+My mission in life is to help others experience more daily joy through improved physical and mental health.

 My message is simple: it’s only in your thriving that you have anything to offer anyone – therefore, the best investment you can ever make is in your own health.

 I’m a full-time health blogger.
 I have been for over 14 years.

 - Over Fifty and Fit is this site.

 - Lifestyle & Properties is for people who dream of living in a year-round fair-weather community with a higher quality of daily life.

 - LongevityLifestyle.club is my private site (for course participants).

 I spend most of my time researching and writing articles that help people obtain the life they want.
 The rest of my workday is spent doing things to help keep search-engine algorithms – Pinterest and Google – happy with me.

 For over a decade, I’ve worked on these projects for an average of 50+ hours a week.